 Color and Texture

-Fresh mouse droppings are dark brown and slightly soft.
-Over time, they dry out and become lighter in color.
+Fresh mouse droppings are dark brown and soft.
+Over time, they dry out, turn lighter, and become crumbly.
+If droppings look shiny or moist, it likely means recent mouse activity.

 Where Droppings Are Found

-Mouse droppings are often found along baseboards, inside pantries, and near food sources.
-You may also find them in crawlspaces, cabinets, and storage areas.
+You will often find them along baseboards, inside pantries, and near food sources.
+They also appear in crawlspaces, cabinets, and storage areas.
+These areas are often near nesting materials, entry points, and signs like rodent urine stains or grease marks.

 Fresh vs Old Mouse Droppings

-Knowing whether droppings are fresh or old helps you understand how active the infestation is and how quickly you need to act.
+Knowing if droppings are fresh or old shows how active the infestation is.

 Fresh Droppings